 His work with the Global Campus of Human Rights, the Fundamental Rights Agency of the European Union, and the Human Rights Centre of the University of Padua culminated with the recent publication of The Routledge Companion to Music and Human Rights.
 Julian was coordinating co-editor of the volume and contributed the chapters, “Why Music and Human Rights?” and “The Role of the Professional Musician in the 21st Century.”

-A native New Yorker, Fifer started playing the cello at age six at the Manhattan School of Music, attended the Bronx High School of Science, studied chamber music at the Juilliard School, and received his B.A. in liberal arts from Columbia University.
-He resides in Portland, Oregon.
+A native New Yorker, Julian started playing the cello at age six, attended Bronx High School of Science, studied string quartets at the Juilliard School, and received his B.A. in liberal arts from Columbia University.
+He lives in Portland, Oregon.